JetBrains/kotlin-multiplatform-dev-docs/topics/journal/native-and-cross-platform.md

 It can be challenging to implement new technologies and tools into an organization.
 That’s why we created a guide entitled [“How to introduce multiplatform mobile development to your team”](multiplatform-introduce-your-team.md), where you will find a list of action points and best practices to help make the transition to multiplatform as seamless as possible.

 > Reuse Kotlin code across Android, iOS, web, desktop, and server-side.
-[See Kotlin Multiplatform in action](get-started.xml).
+[See Kotlin Multiplatform in action](get-started.topic).
 >
-{type="note"}
+{style="note"}

 ## When should you choose native app development?